Kavanaugh writes op-ed arguing he is an 'independent, impartial judge' after emotional testimony

-Supreme Court nominee Brett Kavanaugh wrote an op-ed that appeared in the Wall Street Journal on Thursday arguing he is an "independent, impartial judge" and conceding he "might have been too emotional" in his testimony in front of the Senate Judiciary Committee last week.
+Supreme Court nominee Brett Kavanaugh wrote an op-ed for the Wall Street Journal on Thursday arguing he is an "independent, impartial judge" and conceding he "might have been too emotional" in his testimony in front of the Senate Judiciary Committee last week.

 "I was very emotional last Thursday, more so than I have ever been," Kavanaugh writes in the Journal.
 "I might have been too emotional at times.
 I know that my tone was sharp, and I said a few things I should not have said.
 I hope everyone can understand that I was there as a son, husband and dad.
 I testified with five people foremost in my mind: my mom, my dad, my wife, and most of all my daughters."